joha0033/tweet-rocket/README.md

     - You'll see a Hamburger in the top left corner of your console.
 This will open a side menu.
 Scroll down and click App Engine under the Compute section and select Dashboard.
     - We're going to deploy through the command line, so get the gcloud SDK.
 There should be a link in the "Deploy via command line card".
-    - once the SDK is setup we'll initialize the application.
+    - Once the SDK is setup we'll initialize the application.

+While you're in your application's root directory, type the following command.

 ```terminal
 $ gclound init
 ```

-You should see something like this... with more or less option.
-Select "Create a new config".
+The result should be something like this... with more or less options.

+- Select "Create a new config".
+- Choose your account
+- Choose the project you just made in the browser in GCP
+ - If you didn't make a project, the option to create one here [last option #].

 ```terminal
 Pick configuration to use: